sourabhMajumdar/DialoGPTWebApp/README.md

 # DialoGPTWebApp

-This is a basic Flask-App that uses provides an interface to interact with DialoGPT.
+This is a basic Flask-App that provides an interface to interact with DialoGPT.

 For the purpose of this project, I have pre-trained it on the DSTC8 Dataset